Bukka Raya II

 Bukka Raya II (1363–after 1411) was an emperor of the Vijayanagara Empire from the Sangama Dynasty from 1404 until his deposition in 1406.

+Biography

 After the death of Harihara II in 1404, the succession of the throne was disputed amongst his three sons: Virupaksha Raya, Bukka Raya II, and Deva Raya I and eventually changed hands amongst them.
 First, Virupaksha Raya managed to rule for a few months before he was murdered by his brothers.
 Bukka Raya II, who succeeded him as emperor, only reigned for a little more than two years before he was overthrown by his brother Deva Raya I who took the throne in September 1406.
 Nothing is known of him from 1406 until he made a failed attempt to retake the throne in 1411.
 After his failed attempt, he disappears from records.